I’m going to get straight to the point, and this is from someone who has been going to the gym for 25 years and owns 20 smartwatches/fitness trackers.

 The scoring, based on the HUNT study is simple.
 A PAI score greater than 100 reduced premature death from cardiovascular disease from 17% to 23%.
 And so the PAI scoring was set up so that each person should pursue a PAI score of 100.
 Again, this is a personalized score based on personal heart rate levels.
 Accordingly, some people may need to be more active, while other people less active.

 Having a meaningful, personalized, simple health score to target is helpful because it reduces guesswork.
 It’s one thing to say “walk 10,000 steps per day” which may or may not be ideal for you while it’s totally different to say “reach a PAI score of 100 each day, which is a personalized goal scientifically proven to reduce your risk of cardiovascular disease.”

 I much prefer the specific over the general direction.
 I think we all prefer something more specific and personalized knowing that it’s what we specifically need instead of “it’s generally good for people on average.”

-While a PAI score greater than 100 is shown to reduce risk of cardio vascular disease, it's not been proven to lose weight.
-That's not the point.
+While a PAI score greater than 100 is shown to reduce the risk of cardiovascular disease, it’s not been proven to lose weight.
+That’s not the point.
 The point is the concept of how technology that collects our personal health/lifestyle data can then be transformed into a personal, realistic, meaningful goal for each of us to achieve.